-Work in progress blog… we’ve found a building that we want to buy and have the funds in place to buy.
+Work in progress blog… I’ve found a building that I want to buy and have the funds in place to buy.
 However the Spanish system is a little challenging.

 Luckily I met the family we’re buying from yesterday, they seemed great, and that has put me at ease.

 Buying a property in Spain (Tenerife), the system / process is bonkers in so many ways.

 I’ll upload more documents once the transaction is complete, and provide links to people and resources I found useful and helpful during the process.
 I will also be providing guides, and knowledge of pitfalls/scams I have read about online, as there are plenty of horror stories of people buying property in Spain… being “sold” different buildings to what they thought, buildings being sold twice…